KDCinfo/dataflow/data_clump_flow_app_src/notes-moving-cells.md

 		- Skeleton: Dataflow
 				Working through Use Cases for moving cells.

+- When Adding:
+  - Not in clumpList

+- When Editing:
+  - Exists in clumpList, with a possible tail

-		Case 1: C1R1 | First Cell
+[X] Case 1: C1R1 | First Cell
 			- No movement
-		Case 2: C1R3 | Cell linked to from right =>
+[X] Case 2: C1R3 | Cell linked to from right =>
-			- If cell is linked to from right, need full right tail, and below tail Case 3: C1R2 | Cell linked to from below
+			- Need full right tail, and below tail
+[X] Case 3: C1R2 | Cell linked to from below
-			- If cell is linked to from below, only need below tail Case 4: C2R1 | Cell that is linkedToLeft > 0
+			- Only need below tail
+[X] Case 4: C2R1 | Cell that is linkedToLeft > 0
-			- Can only be moved to a cell that is not being left-linked to Case 5: C1R2 | Cell that is linkedToAbove >0
+			- Can only be moved to a cell that is not being left-linked to [ ] Case 5: C1R2 | Cell that is linkedToAbove >0

 		- Below Tail
-			- The below tail will follow any right-linked cells in the below tail, adhering to these two Below Tail rules
-			1) If in 1st column, below tail will flow to end of column 1
-			2) If in column > 1, below tail will flow until a cell has a linkedToLeft > 0
+			- The below tail will follow any right-linked cells in the below tail, adhering to these two Below Tail rules [X]  1) If in 1st column, below tail will flow to end of column 1 [X]  2) If in column > 1, below tail will flow until a cell has a linkedToLeft > 0
 		- Moving
-			- Cells with linkedToLeft > 0 cannot be moved to a cell within either of its tails ^ This is a UI change
+   [X] - Cells with linkedToLeft > 0 cannot be moved to a cell within either of its tails [X]   ^ This is a UI change
 			- Cells with linkedToAbove > 0
-        - UI dropdown should distinguish between cells above and below the edited cell
-				- If moved down
+        - UI dropdown should distinguish between cells above and below the edited cell [ ] If moved down
 					- Cell below it moves up (replace it with the moved cell's linkedToAbove)
 					- Change linkedToAbove from target cell to the moved cell
-					- If a cell is below the target cell, its linkedToAbove will become the last cell's ID in the column, given the rule of stopping short of any cell with a linkedToLeft
-				- If moved up
+					- If a cell is below the target cell, its linkedToAbove will become the last cell's ID in the column, given the rule of stopping short of any cell with a linkedToLeft [ ] If moved up
 					- Entire below tail moves up, and any existing cells below the move-to cell will be moved to the bottom of the moved cell's below tail